Empowerment

 Progress:

-The 2022 Co-benefits Assessment appears at the conclusion of this Progress Report.
-Of our current active goals, two goals had at least one major co-benefit in 2022, twelve goals had at least one moderate co-benefit, and the remaining goals had neutral co-benefits.
-We are working on a process to build intentionality about co-benefits into our sustainability goals.
+The 2023 Co-benefit Assessment can be found in the Sustainability Data Hub.
+Of our current active goals, three goals had at least one major co-benefit in 2023, eleven goals had at least one moderate co-benefit, and the remaining goals had neutral co-benefits.
+We continue to actively incorporate co-benefits into sustainability planning.